magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/authentication.md

 # Authentication

-Authentication is the process of verifying a user's identity before granting access to the Magnopus Cloud Services.
+Authentication is the process of verifying a user's identity before granting access to the cloud-hosted services.
 It ensures that only authorized individuals can interact with the platform.

 It is often important for several reasons:

-* **Security**: It protects sensitive data by ensuring that only authenticated users can access Magnopus Cloud Services.
+* **Security**: It protects sensitive data by ensuring that only authenticated users can access the services.

 * **Personalized Experience**: Users have tailored access based on their account, including saved settings and preferences.